ALTERNATIVE ENERGIES – IS THE GOLDEN ERA OF HYDROCARBONS A THING OF THE PAST?

 , Vice-President, Executive Director of Energy Efficiency Cluster, Skolkovo Foundation

-, General Director, Hevel LLC
+, General Director, Hevel

 , Managing Director, VYGON Consulting